lynhdang/hello-world/README.md

 Edited from eclipse and commit.

-Edited and commited from web browser.
+Edited and committed from web browser.